Freenove/Freenove_RFID_Starter_Kit_for_Raspberry_Pi/docs/source/fnk0025/codes/c-lang/RFID.rst

 .. image:: ../_static/imgs/RFID_Code_2.png
     :align: center

 In the command read<blockstart>, the parameter blockstart is the address of the data block, and the range is 0-63.
 This command is used to display all the data from blockstart address to the end of the sector.
 For example, sector 0 contains data block 0,1,2,3.
-Using the command “read 0” can display all contents of data block 0,1,2,3.
-Using the command “read 1” can display all contents of data block 1,2,3.
+Using the command "read 0" can display all contents of data block 0,1,2,3.
+Using the command "read 1" can display all contents of data block 1,2,3.
 As is shown below:

 .. image:: ../_static/imgs/RFID_Code_3.png
     :align: center

-Command “dump” is used to display the content of all data blocks in all sectors.
+Command "dump" is used to display the content of all data blocks in all sectors.

-Command <address> <data> is used to write “data" to data block with address “address”, where the address range is 0-63 and the data length is 0-16.
-For example, if you want to write the string "Freenove" to the data block with address “1”, you can type the following command.
+Command <address> <data> is used to write "data" to data block with address "address", where the address range is 0-63 and the data length is 0-16.
+For example, if you want to write the string "Freenove" to the data block with address "1", you can type the following command.

 .. code-block:: console